-The Doctor of Nursing Practice (DNP) is a doctoral degree that prepares students for the highest level of nursing practice.
+The Doctor of Nursing Practice (Post-MSN DNP) is a doctoral degree that prepares students for the highest level of nursing practice.
 This program is designed for students who hold a Master's degree in Nursing, and who have nursing specialty preparation at the graduate level.
 Applicants to the DNP program will choose from three different tracks: the Advanced Practice Leadership track, the Public Health track, or the Executive Administrative Management track.

 GPA from Last 60 Hours of College Coursework: 3.0